Shai Bolton

-Shai Bolton (/ˈʃeɪ/ SHAY; born 8 December 1998) is a professional Australian rules footballer playing for the Fremantle Football Club in the Australian Football League (AFL), having previously played for the Richmond Football Club.
-He was initially drafted by Richmond in the second round of the 2016 draft and made his debut in round 9 of the 2017 season, as the club's youngest debutant in nine years.
-In 2018, he won the VFL's Mark and Goal of the Year awards while playing reserves grade football.
-Bolton was a premiership player with Richmond in each of the 2019 and 2020 seasons, the first of which he also received a Rising Star nomination in.
+Shai Bolton (/ˈʃeɪ/ SHAY; born 8 December 1998) is an Australian rules footballer who plays for the Fremantle Football Club in the Australian Football League (AFL).
+Originally drafted by the Richmond Football Club with pick 29 in the 2016 national draft, Bolton played 135 games for Richmond and was a member of the club's 2019 and 2020 premiership teams before being traded to Fremantle at the end of the 2024 season.

+Bolton is known for his ability to play as a forward and midfielder and developed into one of Richmond's most influential players during the early 2020s.
+In 2021, he won the Mark of the Year and in 2022 earned his first All-Australian team selection.

+Before entering the AFL, Bolton played his junior football for South Fremantle and represented Western Australia at under-18 level.
+Following eight seasons at Richmond, he returned to his home state of Western Australia to play for Fremantle.

 Junior football and early life

-Bolton was born in Katanning, Western Australia and grew up in the southern Perth suburb of Forrestdale before spending his teenage years in Mandurah.
-He comes from strong footballing stocks: his father, Darren, is a former Fremantle player (2 games) and Peel Thunder best & fairest winner.
+Bolton was born in Katanning, Western Australia, and grew up in the southern Perth suburb of Forrestdale before spending his teenage years in Mandurah.
+He comes from strong footballing stock: his father, Darren, is a former Fremantle player (2 games) and Peel Thunder best & fairest winner.

 In 2013, Bolton entered the elite talent pathway when he joined the Flying Boomerangs Indigenous Academy.
 He began playing underage football with WAFL club South Fremantle the following year.
 Bolton was sidelined for much of his 2015 season however after suffering stress fractures in his back.
 In his final season (2016) at the club, he averaged 17 disposals and two goals per game, including a seven-goal performance against East Perth.

 He represented Western Australia at the 2016 AFL Under 18 Championships, kicking five goals in the tournament.

 Bolton attended high school at Wesley College in Perth, leaving after completing his year 11 studies to focus on football.
 During his time at Wesley, he formed close friendships with future AFL players Sam Powell-Pepper and Quinton Narkle.

 Prior to the 2016 national draft, Bolton was praised for his "blazing speed" and "natural instinct for the game".
 He impressed recruiters in October's pre-draft All Stars game at Punt Road Oval, recording 16 disposals, seven inside 50s and a goal.
 He placed second in the running vertical jump test at the national draft combine that year.